daovanduy125521/image-processing/README.md

 Start server: npm run start

 Usage
-The server will listen on port 3000:
+The server will listen on port 3000

+Open your web browser and go to http://localhost:3000

 Expected query arguments are: